 There is also the financial inclusion benefit, as individuals would need only a smartphone to access a digital wallet – potentially attractive to the millions worldwide who lack access to a formal bank account.

 These benefits are particularly appealing in less-developed economies.
-In our 2023 survey, respondents in emerging markets were almost twice as likely to say that a CBDC would enhance financial inclusion.
-(See Chart.)
+In our 2023 survey, respondents in emerging markets were almost twice as likely to say that a CBDC would enhance financial inclusion - 55%, compared with 28% in developed markets.

 It is important, however, to consider all the implications of the adoption of CBDCs.